Is Type 1 Diabetes a Disability Under Social Security?

 Summary of Diabetes and Social Security Disability

 As you read in this blog post, the Social Security Administration uses the functional limitations caused by your Diabetes to determine whether your symptoms and impairments reach the level of “disability.”
-Remember, your impairment and its disabling affect must last or be expected to last for one year.
+Remember, your impairment and its disabling effect must last or be expected to last for one year.
 If your condition improves because of better dietary compliance or effective treatment, your eligibility can be reviewed periodically, usually no more than every 18 months.

 Diabetes of both types, Type I which was once referred to as Juvenile Diabetes, and Type 2, formerly called Adult Diabetes, are serious illnesses that can certainly result in a permanent disability.
 Social Security Disability benefits are available to anyone whose Diabetes symptoms are medically supported and whose functional limitations prevent them from being able to work in their normal occupation and who are not likely to adapt to another vocation successfully.